Roland JV-1080

 The Roland JV-1080 (a.k.a.
 Super JV, Super JV-1080, or simply 1080) is a sample-based synthesizer/sound module in the form of a 2U rack.
 The JV-1080's synthesizer engine was also used in Roland's XP-50 workstation (1995).
 Due to its library of high-quality sounds and multi-timbral capabilities, it became a mainstay with film composers.

 Features

 The JV-1080 features a 64-Voice Polyphony, as well as 16-part Multi-timbral capabilities.
 From the factory, the JV-1080 comes with hundreds of patches, and several rhythm kits (8 megabytes total).
 It can be expanded with up to 4 SR-JV80 expansion cards, as well as a PCM and Data card, to provide up to 42 megabytes.

 Factory Sounds

 The core sampled waveforms of the JV-1080 were developed by Roland R&D-LA in Culver City, California.

-Many of the most well-known Factory presets and Xpansion board sounds of the JV-series were created by Eric Persing of Spectrasonics and Ace Yukawa.
+Many of the most well-known factory presets and expansion board sounds of the JV-series were created by Eric Persing and Ace Yukawa.